 You do not need to declare a minor; however, it might be wise to meet with a faculty member from the Philosophy Department to discuss your minor plan.

-At the beginning of your final semester of study, you should complete a certification of completion of minor form, obtain the necessary signatures, and submit it to your Dean's Office.
+At the beginning of your final semester of study, you should complete a Minor Certification of Completion Form, email the completed form to email@example.com to request the Department Chair's signature as the Minor Advisor signature, obtain your advisor's signature, and submit it to your Dean's Office.